PrefectHQ/prefect/docs/tutorials/deployments.md

 1. Use the `prefect deployment build` Prefect CLI command to build a deployment definition YAML file that settings needed to create your deployment and execute flow runs from it.
 This step also uploads your flow script and any supporting files to storage, if you've specified storage for the deployment.
 1. Optionally, you can edit the deployment YAML file to include additional settings that are not easily specified via CLI flags.
-1. Use the `prefect deployment apply` Prefect CLI command to create the deployment on the API based on the settings in the deployment YAML file.
+1. Use the `prefect deployment apply` Prefect CLI command to create the deployment with the Prefect Orion server based on the settings in the deployment YAML file.

 !!! tip "Ignoring files with `.prefectignore`"
     `prefect deployment build` automatically uploads your flow script and any supporting files in the same folder to storage, if you've specified storage for the deployment.